Tech2Nova/HugoBlox/content/zh/authors/admin/_index.md

 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards:
-  - title: Neural Networks and Deep Learning
+  - title: 奖励荣誉
     url: https://www.coursera.org/learn/neural-networks-deep-learning
     date: '2023-11-25'
     awarder: Coursera
     icon: coursera
     summary: |
       I studied the foundational concept of neural networks and deep learning.
 By the end, I was familiar with the significant technological trends driving the rise of deep learning; build, train, and apply fully connected deep neural networks; implement efficient (vectorized) neural networks; identify key parameters in a neural network’s architecture; and apply deep learning to your own applications.
-  - title: Blockchain Fundamentals
+  - title: 科研
     url: https://www.edx.org/professional-certificate/uc-berkeleyx-blockchain-fundamentals
     date: '2023-07-01'
     awarder: edX